IMPORTANT NOTICE TO MARINERS...MARINE FORECASTS ARE ISSUED AT LEAST

 WINDS AND SEAS.

-Tonight: NNE wind 6 to 10 kt becoming E in the evening.
-Scattered showers and thunderstorms before 11pm.
+Saturday Night: NNE wind 7 to 12 kt becoming E in the evening.
+A chance of showers and thunderstorms before 8pm.
 Seas around 1 ft.

-Thursday: ENE wind 6 to 10 kt.
-Scattered showers and thunderstorms after 2pm.
+Sunday: ENE wind 7 to 12 kt.
+A chance of showers and thunderstorms, y luego showers likely and possibly a thunderstorm after 2pm.
 Seas around 1 ft.

-Saturday Night: W wind 5 to 7 kt becoming NNE after midnight.
-Partly cloudy.
+Monday Night: W wind around 7 kt becoming NNW after midnight.
+Mostly cloudy.
 Seas 1 ft or less.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.
 (2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc. These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly.